onkernel/kernel-nextjs-extensions-demo/README.md

 - `KERNEL_API_KEY` - Your Kernel API key (automatically added via Kernel integration)
 - `ANTHROPIC_API_KEY` - Your Anthropic API key for Magnitude/Claude

+### Troubleshooting

+- **Using the Deploy button**: The Deploy button utilizes the official Kernel Integration on the Vercel Marketplace, which creates a new Vercel-managed Kernel Organization for you.
+You will need to add your Chrome extensions to this newly created organization.
+You can use `kernel login --force` to reauthenticate with the correct organization.

+- **Using your existing Kernel organization**: If you want to use your existing Kernel organization (for example, if you're already on a paid tier required to use Chrome Extensions), you should deploy separately (on Vercel or your preferred method) and manually set the `ANTHROPIC_API_KEY` and `KERNEL_API_KEY` environment variables for the deployment.

+- **Running locally**: Alternatively, you can run the app locally instead of deploying by following the [Getting Started](#getting-started) instructions above.

 ## Learn More